ritaranx/Collab-RAG/README.md

 - **dataset_info.json**
 - **llama3_{sft,dpo}.yaml**

+See the `configs` folder for details.
 The processed data will be available shortly -- stay tuned!